The Special K Diet Plan

 Kelloggs seem to have abandoned their diet plan site for the time being.
 Which is a shame as, for some people, replacing a couple of meals a day with cereal and milk is an easy, cheap and convenient way to try and cut calories.

-We have a plethora of diet plans for you to choose from, you could have a look at our Working Person's Diet Plan, for a simple plan with built-in convenience.
+Alternatively, you could have a look at our Working Person's Diet Plan, for a simple plan with built-in convenience.

 In the meantime, this article discusses the workings, and pros and cons, of the Special K/Cereal diet as presented by Kelloggs in previous years.

 The Special K Diet Plan previously recommend replacing two meals a day with a bowl of cereal for two weeks to help you lose weight.
-It worked on the premise that replacing two meals like that would lower your naturally but not have you starving yourself.
+It worked on the premise that replacing two meals like that would lower your calorie intake naturally but not have you starving yourself.
 A lower calorie intake would mean weight loss – a kind of meal replacement diet but still eating for each meal rather than having a milkshake.

 Special K Diet Plan Evolution – How Does It Work?